Energy Reduction and Management Strategy

 Energy Efficiency and Reduction Performance

-Since 2007, CDL has been tracking and reporting our environmental performance against our energy targets under our ISO 14001 and ISO 50001 environmental and energy management systems.
+Since 2007, the Company has been tracking and reporting our environmental performance against our energy targets under our ISO 14001 and ISO 50001 environmental and energy management systems.
+We regularly review the energy reduction and efficiency plans for all our properties and introduce initiatives for improvements.

-We monitor and drive energy efficiency and reduction improvements through target and performance tracking for development projects.
-Our current targets are to achieve an energy use intensity of 95 kWh/m2 or lesser by 2030, with an interim target of 105 kWh/m2 or lesser in 2022, for completed projects that have reached TOP status in the reporting year.
+We monitor and drive energy efficiency and reduction improvements through target and performance tracking for our development projects.
+Our current targets are to achieve an energy use intensity of 95 kWh/m2 or lesser by 2030, with an interim target of 105 kWh/m2 or lesser in 2023, for completed projects that have reached TOP status in the reporting year.